indocom/lumina/docs/after/residential-colleges.md

 - RC clubs/activities (equals to hall-based activities but with a more humane schedule) and inter-RC activities.
 - Exclusive modules to replace University requirement modules, as part of USP/UTCP.
 - For students under USP, they will receive 2 degrees from their own faculties and USP upon graduation.
+- 2 years of stay guaranteed with no commitments needed

 ### Note of caution

 :::caution
+- UTown modules heavily emphasize on writing essays, might be challenging for students who are not used to academic writing
 - Modules are more scientific based, which may not be interesting to some people
 - More expensive because of the location (UTown) and newer buildings
 - Air conditioner fee is not included in hostel fee
-- UTown modules heavily emphasize on writing essays, might be challenging for students who are not used to academic writing
 :::

 ### General comparison